ayse-bayrak/simple-banking/README.md

 - **Unit Testing:**
     - Always write unit tests for your service layers.
 Aim for a high code coverage.

+## 6. SOLID Principles

+This application follows the SOLID design principles, which promote best practices in object-oriented programming and enhance code maintainability, flexibility, and readability.

+- **Single Responsibility Principle (SRP):**
+- Each class in the application has a single responsibility.
+For example, the BankAccount class manages account details, while the TransactionService handles transaction operations.
+- This separation ensures that changes in one area do not affect others.

+- **Open/Closed Principle (OCP):**
+- The application is designed to be open for extension but closed for modification.
+New transaction types can be added through inheritance without altering existing code.
+- This allows the application to grow without impacting its stability.

+- **Liskov Substitution Principle (LSP):**
+- Subtypes can be used interchangeably with their base types without affecting the functionality of the application.
+- For instance, both DepositTransaction and WithdrawalTransaction can be treated as Transaction types, ensuring consistency and reliability.

+- **Interface Segregation Principle (ISP):**
+- Interfaces are designed to be client-specific, allowing classes to implement only the methods they need.
+- This reduces unnecessary dependencies and promotes a cleaner architecture.
+For example, separate interfaces for deposit and withdrawal functionalities enhance code clarity.

+- **Dependency Inversion Principle (DIP):**
+- The application relies on abstractions rather than concrete implementations.
+This allows for easier testing and flexibility, as different implementations can be substituted without modifying the service code.

+By adhering to these SOLID principles, the application is more robust, easier to maintain, and adaptable to future changes.
 ## 6. Dependencies

 - Keep your dependencies up to date.